shimoura/human-multi-area-model/README.md

 4. simulate the network
 5. analyse the results from simulation

-The resulting simulation data will be stored, by default, in the `./out` directory.
+By default, the resulting simulation data will be stored in the `./out` directory.
 For each experiment, different information regarding network, simulation, and analysis details will be stored following this structure:

 `./out/<network_hash>/<simulation_hash>/<analysis_hash>`